elhamhassan90/Enterprise-Level-Monitoring-Project/README.md

 This project keeps **Linux and Windows inventories separate** for clarity and security.

 ### Create a dedicated folder for Windows inventory
-On your Ansible control server, create a new folder for all Windows hosts:
+On your Ansible control server, create a new folder specifically for all Windows hosts:

 ```
 su - ansible1
 cd